projectcontour/contour/CONTRIBUTING.md

 These guidelines will help you get started with the Contour project.
 Please note that we require [DCO sign off](#dco-sign-off).

-Read this document for website specific guildlines: [Site Contribution Guidelines](/SITE_CONTRIBUTION.md).
+Read this document for additional website specific guildlines: [Site Contribution Guidelines](/SITE_CONTRIBUTION.md).
 Guidelines in this document still apply to website contributions.

+If you want to get more insight into how the Contour maintainer team approachs R&D, this [page](https://projectcontour.io/resources/how-we-work/) captures how we work on Contour.

 ## Building from source